About

 CSCW 24'

-This paper links NCIM harms to the specific technological components that facilitate them.
+This paper links NCII harms to the specific technological components that facilitate them.
 We introduce the sociotechnical stack, a conceptual framework designed to map the technical stack to its corresponding social impacts.